cloudwego/cloudwego.github.io/content/en/docs/hertz/reference/json.md

 ### Compilation Error on Mac M1
 #### Unsupported CPU, maybe it’s too old to run Sonic
-In most cases, this is because you attempted to run Sonic on an incompatible runtime
+In most cases, this is because the go binary and/or build configuration is incompatible with Sonic.

-#####Installed non-arm version of go image
-please install arm version of Go image (go1.16 some arm images have bugs that cause link error x86 files, go1.17 or above is recommended)
+##### Go binary is not built for ARM64
+Please use a go binary compiled for ARM64.
+You may encounter issues on go1.16 as compiler incorrectly links x86 files due to bugs.
+Therefore, go1.17 or above is highly recommended.
 ##### GOARCH is set to amd64 `i.e. GOARCH=amd64`
 You can either remove the flag or set its value to `arm64`.
 ##### Ran Binaries compiled in an x86 environment with a translator